What's in a Name? Beyond Class Indices for Image Recognition: Introduction

 In contrast, consider the conventional image recognition task, which involves mapping a set of images to a static set of class indices ~\cite{ILSVRC15, Krizhevsky09cifar}, where these indices represent a predefined set of class names. \jie{ One key limitation is the finite set of class labels provided to the model as priori information for recognition.
 In the open world, it is often difficult to have a complete label set in advance (\eg, automatic driving), and new categories keep emerging (\eg, products in the supermarket).} The classification output is the category index, not the semantic vocabulary that humans can directly understand, so it needs to be mapped to the semantic vocabulary.
 Meanwhile, recent vision-language models trained on internet scale data are endowed with `open' vocabularies~\cite{Radford2021Learning,Jia2021align}.
 These models have the ability to map images into a representation space where they can be directly compared with semantic labels.
 However, again, during evaluation, the models are always given a limited set of nouns from which to select the best match for an image.

 This is the problem we tackle in this paper: given a collection of images and a large (essentially `open') vocabulary, assigning class names to each image. \jie{We term this task \textit{Semantic Category Discovery}, or SCD.} Our solution to this is to provide a vision-language model with a large, `open' vocabulary of possible concepts (e.g WordNet with $68k$ nouns), and use relations between images to find the most relevant set of concepts for the task.
 Specifically, we propose a solution based on non-parametric clustering and iterative refinement.
 We first group the images using off-the-shelf non-parametric clustering methods on top of self-supervised features, before using a vision-language model to infer an initial set of candidates' names from the open vocabulary.
-Using a voting strategy within clusters to narrow down the initial set of candidate names, followed by an iterative refinement process, we build a zero-shot classifier \jie{that} can reliably predict the class names of images.
+Using a voting strategy within clusters to narrow down the initial set of candidate names, followed by an iterative refinement process, we build a zero-shot classifier that can reliably predict the class names of images.
+Additionally, as enhancing the visual feature with relevant textual features can effectively improve image clustering performance~\cite{text_guided_cluster,clipgcd}, we explore using vision-text features for SCD.
+Specifically, we leverage the CLIP vision and text encoders to retrieve the most relevant text descriptions for each image from an external database, \emph{i.e.}, Conceptual Captions 12M (CC12M) \cite{cc12m}.
+We can then use the vision-text features, instead of the vision-only features for the initial non-parametric clustering in our approach.

 We evaluate our solution in a number of experimental settings.
 We control for: the initial choice of vocabulary, using the generic WordNet vocabulary as well as a task-specific vocabulary of $10k$ bird species; and also dataset granularity, including a large-scale ImageNet experiment ~\cite{ILSVRC15} as well as a fine-grained CUB evaluation ~\cite{WahCUB_200_2011}.
 We further conduct experiments when only images are available (the unsupervised setting) as well as when we have labels for a subset of the images (partially supervised ~\cite{vaze2022gcd}).
 For the latter, we further introduce a constrained semi-supervised clustering algorithm based on a Minimum Cost Flow (MCF) optimization problem ~\cite{bennett2000constrained}.
 In all cases, we find that our method substantially improves performance over baselines (e.g 50\% relative improvement on ImageNet).
 In fact, surprisingly, we find that our method not only allows models to \textit{name} the images but in many cases, improves \textit{clustering performance} over \jie{the} prior state-of-the-art.